ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 To configure and add additional hosts to the environment, we need to add their configurations to our inventory and then deploy the configuration.

 ## Add additional host variables to the Inventory.
-As outlined before, host-specific variables can be maintained in the `hots.yaml` file or in host-specific files, which are stored in the hosts_vars directory.
+As outlined before, host-specific variables can be maintained in the `/etc/ansible/inventories/hots.yaml` file or in host-specific files, which are stored in the `/etc/ansible/inventories/hosts_vars` directory.
 Similarly to the first system, we will add the additional host variables into the `hosts.yaml` file.

 Before we do this, let us cover briefly which settings are required for each system:
 ### Variables Overview